 We are registering shares of common stock that have been or may be issued by us from time to time to Hanover Holdings under the Purchase Agreement to permit the resale of these shares of common stock after the issuance thereof by the Selling Security Holders from time to time after the date of this prospectus.
-We will not receive any of the proceeds from the sale by the Selling Security Holders of the shares of common stock.
+We will not receive any of the proceeds from the sale by the Selling Security Holders of common stock.
 We will bear all fees and expenses incident to our obligation to register the shares of common stock.

 The Selling Security Holders may decide not to sell any shares of common stock.
 The Selling Security Holders may sell all or a portion of the shares of common stock beneficially owned by it and offered hereby from time to time directly or through one or more underwriters, broker-dealers or agents, who may receive compensation in the form of discounts, concessions or commissions from the Selling Security Holders and/or the purchasers of the shares of common stock for whom they may act as agent.
 In effecting sales, broker-dealers that are engaged by the Selling Security Holders may arrange for other broker-dealers to participate.
 Hanover Holdings is an "underwriter" within the meaning of the Securities Act.
-Any brokers, dealers or agents who participate in the distribution of the shares of common stock by the Selling Security Holders may also be deemed to be "underwriters," and any profits on the sale of the shares of common stock by them and any discounts, commissions or concessions received by any such brokers, dealers or agents may be deemed to be underwriting discounts and commissions under the Securities Act.
+Any brokers, dealers or agents who participate in the distribution of the shares of common stock by the Selling Security Holders may also be deemed to be "underwriters," and any profits on the sale of the shares of common stock by them and any discounts, commissions received by any such brokers, dealers or agents may be deemed to be underwriting discounts and commissions under the Securities Act.
 Hanover Holdings has advised us that it will use an unaffiliated broker-dealer to effectuate all resales of our common stock.
-To our knowledge, Hanover Holdings has not entered into any agreement, arrangement or understanding with any participate in the resale of the shares.
-Because Hanover Holdings is, and any other Selling Security Holders broker, dealer or agent may be deemed to be, an "underwriter" within the meaning of the Securities Act, Hanover Holdings will (and any other Selling Security Holder, broker, dealer or agent may) be subject to the prospectus delivery requirements of the Securities Act and may be subject to certain statutory liabilities of the Securities Act (including, without limitation, Sections 11, 12 and 17 thereof) and Rule 10b-5 under the Exchange Act.
+To our knowledge, Hanover Holdings has not entered into any agreement, arrangement or understanding with any particular broker-dealer or market maker with respect to the shares of common stock offered hereby, nor do we know the identity of the broker-dealers or market makers that may participate in the resale of the shares.
+Because Hanover Holdings is, and any other Selling Security Holders broker, dealer or agent may be subject to the prospectus delivery requirements of the Securities Act (and any other Selling Security Holder, broker, dealer or agent may) be subject to the prospectus delivery requirements of the Securities Act (and may be subject to certain statutory liabilities of the Securities Act (including, without limitation, Sections 11, 12 and 17 thereof) and Rule 10b-5 under the Exch